The Ultimate PHOTOGRAPHY GEAR Guide

 The Rebel T7i features built-in wifi, NFC, and Bluetooth which allows you to quickly share images you’ve taken with smartphones and tablets.

-The Sony a68 is a starter level camera for those wanting to get into the Sony brand.
-Sony makes excellent cameras and is most known for their mirrorless offerings.
-This camera does have a mirror, but it doesn’t flip up when the shot is taken, making for a quieter and faster operation.
+The Sony a7 is an awesome starter level mirrorless camera for those wanting to get into the Sony brand.
+Sony makes excellent cameras and is most known for their pioneering efforts in the area of mirrorless cameras.

-This camera has a cropped 24.2-megapixel sensor and a max ISO of 25,600.
+This camera has a cropped 24.3-megapixel sensor and a max ISO of 6400.
 This camera also has an OLED viewfinder, which means when looking through the viewfinder you are looking at a small screen, not a mirrored view.

 The Nikon D610 is the camera I use on a daily basis and is an excellent and affordable camera.
 It features a full-frame 24.3-megapixel sensor and can reach an ISO of 25,600.